choderalab/SAMPL6-Reference-pKa-Calculations/jaguar_input_files/errors_to_fix.md

 # Notes on errors

+## jag_SM03_micro021_SM03_micro001.log:Error: prot/deprot structures appear to be reversed:

+This file never got hydrogens or minimized because the bond orders automatically generated lead to atom types not available in macromodel.
+I started from SM03_micro001 instead and shifted the bonds in maestro, and added the missing hydrogen.
+Exported structure to maestro.

-jag_SM03_micro021_SM03_micro001.log:Error: prot/deprot structures appear to be reversed: jag_SM03_micro022_SM03_micro009.log:Error: more than 1 heavy atom differs by 1 proton in: jag_SM03_micro022_SM03_micro013.log:Error: more than 1 heavy atom differs by 1 proton in: jag_SM06_micro002_SM06_micro004.log:  Error: jaguar died in program scf
+jag_SM03_micro022_SM03_micro009.log:Error: more than 1 heavy atom differs by 1 proton in: jag_SM03_micro022_SM03_micro013.log:Error: more than 1 heavy atom differs by 1 proton in: jag_SM06_micro002_SM06_micro004.log:  Error: jaguar died in program scf